 "Cade is an exceptionally mature and sensitive young man.
 We were amazed by his competence at such a young age.
 It was hard for Natalia and I to believe he was only 18."
 David Larkin, first descent of Yavero River, 2010

 Cade has been running expeditions since he was 6.
 He has worked as a guide on the Middle Fork of the Salmon, Magpie and Grand Canyon.
 Internationally he has done expedions in Patagonia, Peru, Tibet, Fiji, British Columbia, Yukon Territory and Quebc.
 At 10 he was on the first exploration of the Lakes of Patagonia, featured in National Geographic Adventure Magazine.
 At 9 he began paddling an inflatable kayak down the class 4 Magpie River in Quebec and shot video to sell to the guests.
 In 2003 he became active in the fight to stop multiple dams slated for the lower Magpie River in Quebec, testifying at government hearings in Sept Isles, Quebec and showing a video that contradicted the developers claims that the River’s most impressive and soon to be flooded rapid was not runnable.
 His Magpie footage was shown across Canada on CBC Television.
 In 2010 he shot video on the first raft and commercial descent of Peru’s recently discovered Yavero River.
-Cade is an avid kayaker and splits his guiding between the Middle Fork of the Salmon with Echo Adventures and the Magpie with Earth River.
+Cade is an avid kayaker and shoots video on our Futaleufu expeditions.

 Manager / Trekking Guide, Environmental attorney, Santiago, Chile

 Robert has been running rivers around the world from Ecuador to Tibet with his father since he was fourteen.
-His experience guiding on the Futaleufú and the knowledge that there were plans to dam all the the rivers in Patagonia led him to pursue a career in environmental law.
-Robert graduated law school in Chile at the top of his class.
+His experience and the knowledge that there were plans to dam all the the rivers in Patagonia led him to pursue a career in environmental law.
 For his compulsory government apprenticeship he won the prestigious "Tribunales de Familia" award as the top new attorney in Santiago.
 Upon passing law bar in Chile, Robert moved to New York to work for the environemntal group, HudsonRiverkeeper.
 While at Riverkeeper he submitted a proposal to the Waterkeeper Alliance to launch a Riverkeeper on the Futaleufu.
-After the proposal was accepted, Robert returned to Chile to make his vision a reality and began developing strategies to address threats to the Futaleufu watershed, assembled a dynamic team to run the organization and worked to establish its legal status as a non-profit in the United States and Chile.
+After the proposal was accepted, Robert returned to Chile to make his vision a reality and began developing strategies to address threats to the Futaleufu watershed.
 As the President of Patagonia's first Riverkeeper, Robert is responsible for leading the organization, overseeing legal strategies, engaging in outreach with Chilean and international donors and strengthening institutional relationships with the Waterkeeper Alliance.
 This past year, Robert traveled back to the U.S. with his wife Karime and completed a U.S. Master of Law degree (LL.M.) at Columbia Law School in New York where he sat on the board of the Columbia Environmental Law Society and interned at the United Nations on the Climate Change Initiative.
-Robert will be taking the bar in New York in August, 2014.
-He leads Earth River's Futaleufu treking trips and manages the Futaleufu operation.
+Robert leads Earth River's Futaleufu treking trips.

 "Just wanted to let you know that Brent and I had another amazing trip with Greg (Our fifth).
 His passion for the outdoors and wanting to share it with others is only surpassed by his attention to detail, friendly demeanor, conscientious nature and concern for people's safety and well being.
 We can't wait to do another trip with him."